 The widow taking note of the gentleman's fine attire and full purse decided that she would do him in while he slept.
 After the awful deed was done, she rifled the unfortunate victim's possessions and, the horror of horror, discovered from documents that the poor unfortunate gent was none other than her long lost son.

 Struck by the most abject visceral grief, the wretched widow ran screaming and weeping into the early morning air announcing her dreadful crime to all and sundry.

 Lady Betty’s trial would have been a noisy, rowdy affair and the most heinous offense of filicide would have drawn huge curious crowds to the Roscommon Gaol where, along with 25 other condemned, she was led shackled, to the gallows.

-Her co-convicted were made up of political prisoners: Ribbon men; militant Catholic Nationalists; petty criminals including children; some sentenced to death for mere fence breaking or trivial politicized offenses.
+Her co-convicted were made up of political prisoners: Ribbon men; militant Catholic Nationalists; petty criminals including children; some were sentenced to death for mere fence breaking or trivial politicized offenses.
 So Sugrue would have represented a more virtuously fulfilling object for the mob’s blood lust.

 As British justice had to be seen to be done, her desperate offer was accepted, and with callous efficiency for the first time and not the last, she shot the sliding bolt, which cast open the trap door, terminating the lives of her fellow prisoners.